- Material Quality

 Generally, people consider cold pressing to produce higher quality rosin but with a sacrifice in yield.
 In contrast, hot pressing is said to achieve more rosin but with a sacrifice in quality.
 But with so many variabilities, it's always good to experiment and see what works best for you.

-90 Micron: With the smaller pores of this bag size, you generally achieve a higher quality/less contaminated rosin but at the cost of yield quantity.
+90 Micron: With the smaller pores of this bag, you generally achieve a higher quality/less contaminated rosin but at the cost of yield quantity.

-120 Micron: With this size, you will get slightly less filtration and thus not as nice rosin, but your yield quantity will improve.
+120 Micron: With this size, you will get slightly less filtration and thus not as excellent rosin, but your yield quantity will improve.

-A Rosin Pre-Press is used to condense your plant material and reduce the pressing footprint.
-This allows more material to be pressed at once and also minimises the distance that the rosin has to travel, thus increasing your yield.
+A Rosin Pre-Press condenses your plant material and reduces the pressing footprint, allowing more material to press at once.
+This also minimises the distance the rosin travels and leaves less space for your rosin to get trapped, thus increasing your yield.